 Jars are another cost of the business and Sharon is pleased that, unlike the lids which must be new for each preserve, they can be recycled.
 In fact, her many repeat customers regularly return the jars to her in person.

-The labels on the preserves were designed by Sharon, and brought to life with the help of a graphic designer.
-The labels are heavy duty and are designed to last in a fridge or freezer for up to a year without deteriorating.
-Sharon considers the extra cost of quality labels worth while as the jars still look good, months after the produce has been opened.
+The labels on the preserves were designed by Sharon and brought to life with the help of a graphic designer.
+The labels are heavy-duty and are designed to last in a fridge or freezer for up to a year without deteriorating.
+Sharon considers the extra cost of quality labels worthwhile as the jars still look good, months after the product has been opened.

 “I use a regular kitchen processor for the fruit and vegetables and a small Ninja-style processor for chopping up herbs (it saves hours of work).”

 Sharon sells her preserves at two-weekend markets (Mangawhai on Saturday and Orewa on Sunday) where they are sought-after for their low sugar content and the option for gluten-free ingredients.